 This recent video shows how Londoners are influenced by their concern for the well-being of this planet; they do not want to participate in polluting the environment anymore.
 The recent screening of David Attenborough's Blue Planet II has been the catalyst for the surge in Milkmen returning to London to deliver milk straight to the door.
 This is not a new concept.
 In the documentary film The Moo Man, Sussex raw dairy farmer Steve Hook is seen delivering raw milk directly to the door of customers in villages surrounding the farm, similar to the London video.
 This is wholesome and lovely to see, however, Australia is quite a vast country with a different climate.
 Australia is also a very risk-averse country...

-In the U.K. it is standard to courier raw milk directly from the farmer to the consumer.
+In the U.K. it is now considered standard to courier raw milk directly from the farmer to the consumer via a courier service.
 It is seen as a direct farm to consumer sale.
-The Food Standards Agency designed the system to eliminate the possibility of a meddling middleman.
+It has been said that the Food Standards Agency designed the system to eliminate the possibility of a meddling middleman.
 This system has been working well for a number of years.
 Various raw dairy products like milk, cream, butter, yogurt etc. are packaged into a container with ice cubes and sent off via a courier service.
-This is sadly wasteful and not sustainable in the long term.
+This packaging is sadly wasteful and not sustainable in the long term.
 It saddles the consumer up with the task of disposing of these large and bulky materials on a weekly basis.
-Some buy large quantities of dairy.
+Some consumers buy large quantities of dairy.
 See example 1 and example 2.

 Cut off the consumer connection, cut off the viability